 Stuck for inspiration on where to go for your birthday?
 A place to eat when the parents come to visit? or just fancy treating yourself one weekend?
 This list will give you some great ideas on where to eat in London for a special occasion, and tips to do so without breaking the bank!

 From great value set menus, dining with a view or pressing a button for champagne!
-Here are 10 places to eat in London for a special occasion.
-Get reading and get booking!
+Here are the top 10 places to eat in London for a special occasion.

-The Ivy is an iconic restaurant in the heart of Covent Garden known for its fantastic food, classic service and celebrity clientele. it opened way back in 1917 and has been known to feed some of the most famous faces IN THE WORLD.
+The Ivy is an iconic restaurant in the heart of Covent Garden known for its fantastic food, classic service and celebrity clientele.
+It opened way back in 1917 and has been known to feed some of the most famous faces IN THE WORLD.
 Everyone from Princess Diana to Lawrence Oliver, Bradley Cooper to Madonna!
 All these famous customers must mean you’ll need to win the lottery or rob a bank to go, right?
 Wrong!
 They do a 3 course set menu of classic dishes for under £30!
-If your feeling flash, a tip would be to get the two course and then a baked Alaska to share.
-It’s Ice cream baked in meringue and then set on fire at the table!
+If your feeling flash, a tip would be to get the two course and then a baked Alaska to share which is set on fire at the table!
 Seriously fancy!
-When eating at The Ivy expect traditional, elegance and maybe a face or two you’ll know.
+When eating at The Ivy expect traditional elegance and maybe a face or two you’ll know.

 2 Courses: £23.50